 ‘It was traditionally believed that the souls of the departed wandered the earth until All Saints’ Day, and All Hallows’ Eve provided one last chance for the dead to gain vengeance on their enemies before moving to the next world.
 In order to avoid being recognized by any soul that might be seeking such vengeance, people would don masks or costumes to disguise their identities.’4

-The Samhain tradition lighting of bonfires also lived on in medieval Christendom.
+The Samhain tradition of lighting bonfires also lived on in medieval Christendom.
 Across medieval Europe, ‘soul lights’ were lit to guide the souls of the dead as they passed on, and to deflect any vengeful amongst them from haunting the households of honest Christian folk.

 Similar was the offering of food to departed family members.
 A practice that continues to this day in Spain is the leaving of special pastries, known as Huesos de Santo (‘bones of the holy’), on the graves of loved ones.

 It was not until the influx of Catholic migrants (in particular Irish) of the 19th century that All Hallows’ Day and Halloween were celebrated nationally in America.
 Prior to that, rigid Protestant belief systems had limited its observance in areas such as New England.